tansonlee/machine-language/README.md

 run_and_return(instructions, 0, 0)
 ```

-Note that the last value in the list does not have a comma after it.
+*Note that the last value in the list does not have a comma after it.*

 4. To run the program in VS Code, install an extension called Python.
 Click the extension page on the left side and search for python.
 Install the first extension.

 <img src="assets/extension.png" width="300px">

-5. Go back to the cpu.py file and press the green run button in the top right corner
+5. Go back to the main.py file and press the green run button in the top right corner

 <img src="assets/run.png" width="300px">